Bioconductor/bioconductor.org/content/developers/how-to/useDevel.md

 ----------------

-In order to use the `devel` version of _Bioconductor_ during the current release cycle, you must install `R-devel`:
+In order to use the `devel` version of _Bioconductor_ during the current release cycle, you must install `R-3.4`:

 * [Source](https://stat.ethz.ch/R/daily/)
 * [Mac OS X](http://r.research.att.com/)